 The contributions can be in the form of posts, articles, videos, or sciart explaining a scientific concept.
 It can be an experiment that you have conducted or a topic that you want to write about.
 You can also contribute by using our Instagram (IG) account features like IG stories and live question and answer session.

 The audience for The Addictive Brain are mostly non-scientists and students, so we would appreciate if you write in a simple, layman language and avoid scientific jargons.

 There is no strict deadline for submission, but the sooner the better, to help us schedule the posts.
 Please submit your bio and contribution together.

 We look forward to having you on board.
 Together we can, and we will make science fun and expressive.

 Frequently Asked Questions (FAQs)

-Question: Why is the page called addictive brain, when you are open to other fields?
+Question: Why is the page called the addictive brain when you are open to other fields?

-Our founding team member, Dr. Chinmaya Sadangi is a Neuroscientist and loves anything to do with brain.
+Our founding team member, Dr. Chinmaya Sadangi, is a Neuroscientist and loves anything to do with the brain.
 He came up with this name after reading a book of the same name, and we instantly locked it down because we felt that it represents the entire science community.
-With the name ‘The Addictive Brain’, we wanted to imply that every scientist’s brain is addicted to constant learning and thinking.
-And that’s why it sounded so apt.
+With the title 'The Addictive Brain,' we wanted to imply that every scientist's brain is addicted to constant learning and thinking.
+And that's why it sounded so apt.